-Antiracism is defined as “the practice of interrupting and/or dismantling racism.”
+Antiracism is “the practice of interrupting and/or dismantling racism.”

-Participants learn that discussing “race,” “racism,” and “racial justice” with respect to individuals is the wrong approach.
-The preferred method is to focus on “systems” and “structures.”
+Participants learn that discussing “race,” “racism,” and “racial justice” concerning individuals is the wrong approach.
+The preferred method focuses on “systems” and “structures.”
 Ledder teaches that racism is communicated in four categories.
 Each category should be considered when doing “justice work” to mitigate racial bigotry.
 They are:

-- Internalized racism (these first two focus on individuals and are the easiest to draw attention to);
+- Internalized racism (these first two foci on individuals and are the easiest to draw attention to).

-- Systemic racism: institutional racism that consists of racist policies and discriminatory practices that produce “unjust outcomes” for people of color;
+- Systemic racism: institutional racism consists of racist policies and discriminatory practices that produce “unjust outcomes” for people of color.

-- Structural racism: unjust racist patterns and practices that are in the institutions that make up society.
+- Structural racism: is the unjust, racist patterns and practices in the institutions that make up society.

-Several vignettes are presented to demonstrate various examples of racism.
-These examples are to help participants acquire familiarity with racism and to respond in a suitable, antiracist manner.
+Several vignettes presented in the course demonstrated various examples of racism.
+These examples help participants acquire familiarity with racism and respond in a suitable, antiracist manner.
 Here’s one of the vignettes:

-Antiracism ideology is very clear that colorblindness is an affront to the humanity of blacks and other “people of color” because it ignores the very essence of what centralizes them in a system of oppression.
+Antiracism ideology is clear: colorblindness is an affront to the humanity of blacks and other “people of color” because it ignores the very essence of what centralizes them in a system of oppression.
 Race neutrality is, therefore, racist.

-The curriculum then informs participants that “church language can be used by white people to ignore race and racism.”
+The curriculum informs participants that “white people can use church language to ignore race and racism.”

-White Christians suggesting we focus on our common humanity – being created in God’s image – to overcome racism is inadequate.
+White Christians suggesting we focus on our common humanity – created in God’s image – to overcome racism is inadequate.
 Although everyone is created in God’s image, this language overlooks the real-life consequences of racism.
-Therefore, imago Dei language doesn’t qualify as antiracist.
-Biblical anthropology must be subsumed into antiracist rhetoric that adopts action toward reducing racism to be sufficient.
+Therefore, the imago Dei language doesn’t qualify as antiracist.
+Biblical anthropology is integrated into antiracist rhetoric that adopts action toward reducing racism to be sufficient.

 In a nod to the concept of “white fragility,” Rev. Ledder prepares participants for the prospect that when discussing racism, white people might cry.
 She says: “In conversations or actions around racism, there are moments where white people will begin to cry because of an increased awareness of the consequences of racism and our perpetration of it.”

 Rev. Ledder says that the tears themselves are not perpetrating racism.
-But: “The centering of whiteness or the centering of the care of a white person in the midst of conversations or actions about race, racism, or anti-racism is the perpetration of racism that we want to avoid.”
+But “the centering of whiteness– or the centering of the care of a white person amid conversations or actions about race, racism, or antiracism– is the perpetration of racism that we want to avoid.”